maximepeter/website-alice/README.md

 # TO DO

+- /!\ Fix the fetch fail when online
 - Table of contents :
   - Change bullet points style
   - Add hypertext link : When the user click on an element he should be redirected to the correct article